-The exam will have two parts: (1) the first one will be a written test with questions from the learnings and courses, (2) the second will be an oral presentation of your two-year work, 10 10-minute presentations followed by 10-20 minutes of discussion.
+The exam will have two parts, (1) the first one will be a written test with questions from the elearnings and courses, (2) the second will be an oral presentation of your two-year work, 10 minutes presentation followed by 10-20 minutes of discussion.

-ENGLISH LANGUAGE COURSES - HAVE AN ADDITIONAL CHARGE
+ENGLISH LANGUAGE COURSES - HAVE ADDITIONAL CHARGE

 The training is in English.
-The scientific English skills of the students are developed through regular presentations, meetings, and courses.
+The scientific English skills of the students are developed by the regular presentations, meetings, and courses.
 If additional language training is required the centre can provide guidance on it, however, this may have additional charges.

-MINIMUM REQUIREMENTS DURING THE TRAINING Year Year I MD PhD Students Year II MD Phd Students Supervisor(s) TDK student(s) Group meetings min.
+MINIMUM REQUIREMENTS DURING THE TRAINING

+Year Year I MD PhD Students Year II MD Phd Students Supervisor(s) TDK student(s) Group meetings min.
+80% mandatory min.
 80% min.
-80% min.
-80% min.
 75% Project meeting min.
-80% min.
-80% min.
+80% once a month min.
 80% min.
 75% E-learning 100% highly suggested 100% 100% Courses 100% 100% optional optional Seminar lectures min.
 80% highly suggested recommended recommended Progress reports 100% 100% 100% recommended CTM events highly suggested highly suggested highly suggested highly suggested